 In 1867 the whole of Penang island together with Singapore and Malacca came under direct British rule, precipitated by the foreclosure of the East India Company.
 Consequently, the chaplaincy from the See of Calcutta in the Straits Settlement ceased.
 In 1869, by an Act of the British Parliament, the churches in Straits Settlement was transferred to the new Diocese of Labuan, Sarawak and Singapore.
 Meanwhile, a major shift in mission outlook took place with the Society for the Propagation of Gospel in Foreign Parts taking an active role in procuring ‘chaplains’ for the Crown in its colonies.
 This led to a time of great missionary activity in the new Diocese and a period of Chinese and Indian immigration.

-For better administration in-line with the political changes taking place in the region, in 1909, the Diocese of Singapore, Labuan and Sarawak was further reorganised into the Diocese of Borneo with its See located in Kuching and the Diocese of Singapore with its See located in Singapore.
+For better administration in-line with the political changes taking place in the region, in 1909, the Diocese of Singapore, Labuan and Sarawak was further reorganized into the Diocese of Borneo with its See located in Kuching and the Diocese of Singapore with its See located in Singapore.
 After 120 years, the Anglican church in South-East Asia was finally positioned to take responsibility for its own mission and growth.

 Church life and ministry was drastically affected by World War II and the Japanese Occupation of the peninsula between 1941 and 1945.
 In the midst of great hardship and war-time atrocities, Christian witness continued to thrive.
 Bishop Wilson, the incumbent, proved a great example of godly leadership in times of great distress.
 Without the benefit of its expatriate clergy who had been interred, the work of the church fell on Asian shoulders.
 These Asian workers operated with surprisingly responsible independence.